 - all state and territory governments

 - Australian Government departments and agencies including: the Department of Agriculture (formerly the Australian Quarantine and Inspection Service), Food Standards Australia New Zealand, the Australian Pesticides and Veterinary Medicines Authority, the Therapeutic Goods Administration, the National Industrial Chemical Notification and Assessment Scheme and the Department of Foreign Affairs and Trade

 - the Gene Technology Technical Advisory Committee.

-The process of consultation on the RARMPs for DIR licence applications provides an opportunity for stakeholders, including the public, to have direct input into the decision making process.
+This consultation process provides an opportunity for a diverse group of people, including the public, to have direct input into the decision-making process.